- betamethasone valerate

 For the full list of excipients, see section 6.1.

 Allow adequate time for absorption after each application before applying an emollient.
-If no improvement is seen within two to four weeks, reassessment of the diagnosis or referral, may be necessary.

 In the more resistant lesions, such as the thickened plaques of psoriasis on elbows and knees, the effect of Audavate can be enhanced, if necessary, by occluding the treatment area with polythene film.
 Overnight occlusion only is usually adequate to bring about a satisfactory response in such lesions; thereafter improvement can usually be maintained by regular application without occlusion.

 If the condition worsens or does not improve within 2 – 4 weeks, treatment and diagnosis should be re-evaluated.